blgorman/ServerlessMessagingDemystified/README.md

 Hopefully, this talk will help to clear these things up, as well as which solution to use for messaging and queuing in various scenarios.

+## Slides

+The slides contain *.gif files to demonstrate the concepts which makes the slides too big for non-LFS GitHub.
+[You can download the slides here](https://talkimages.blob.core.windows.net/messagingdemystified/ServerlessMessagingDemystified.pptx)

 ## Event Hub

 The Azure Event Hub is your choice for Big Data stream ingestion into Azure.
 Along with Event Hub, you have the IoT Hub, which is a subset of the Event Hub.
 If you have a stream of data coming in at hundreds or thousands of records per second, the Event Hub is your stream ingestion tool of choice.